freenas/freenas-docs/userguide/system.rst

 The screen is divided into different tabs.
 These tabs reflect the sensors that are active in the chosen hardware.

-:guilabel:`Disks` shows a graphic representation of the %brand% hardware.
-The disk slots in the graphic are color-coded to show disk status.
-Click any disk slot to see specific details about the disk like the FreeBSD device name, serial number, and current drive settings.
+:guilabel:`Disks` shows a graphic representation of the %brand% hardware and details about connected disks.
+Click any disk slot to see specific details about the disk like the FreeBSD device name, vdev assignment and function, serial number, and current drive settings.
 The :guilabel:`IDENTIFY DRIVE` button flashes the identification LED for the chosen drive.